Alchemy PsychotherapyAlchemy

 How long does IFS therapy usually take?

 IFS is not a short-term protocol.
 Most clients I see for IFS-informed work are dealing with patterns that took years to form, and the work moves at the pace the protective system allows.
 For a focused presentation, six months to a year of weekly sessions is a reasonable expectation.
-For complex trauma, the work tends to extend longer, often two to three years or more, with the depth and pace varying considerably based on the client's existing resources.
+For complex trauma, the work tends to extend longer, often two to three years or more.

 In short, IFS is not fast, but the early changes are often substantive.